lomidzebeka/BekaLomidze.github.io/content/research/descr_loi.md

 ---
-title: The supply side of bilingual education in Africa
+title: Investigating the Mediating Effect of Emotion in the Determination of Trust
-date: 2023-06-01
+date: 2023-12-01
 url: /descr_loi/
-author: ["Mathilde Col"]
+author: ["Niclas Knecht"]
 description: ""
 summary: "Descriptive and comparative analysis of LoI (languages of instruction) policies"
 cover: